 Style Notes: Sometimes all you need to do is pick a silhouette that feels trend-driven and add gold accessories for a bit of sparkle.
 This was appropriate for the pretty outdoorsy wedding I went to, as it was knitted but backless for a bit of sass.

 "I definitely think it's appropriate to wear black to a wedding, especially if the attire is black-tie.
-I also think it depends on the location/aesthetic of the wedding.
-For example, I recently attended a black-tie wedding where the reception took place in a gorgeous ballroom, so a black dress seemed more than appropriate.
-If I was attending a summertime outdoor wedding, black might seem out of place."
+I also think it depends on the location/aesthetic of the wedding," says Who What Wear U.S.'s Lauren Eggertsen.
+"For example, I attended a black-tie wedding where the reception took place in a gorgeous ballroom, so a black dress seemed more than appropriate.
+If I were attending a summertime outdoor wedding, black might seem out of place."

-"I definitely don't think it's a universal rule anymore, but I personally prefer to skip black dresses for weddings.
-Since every wedding I've been to has been in the summer, it just feels right to choose something fun and colourful, which suits my style better anyway.
+On the other hand, her colleague Erin Fitzpatrick would steer clear of turning to the dark side.
+"I definitely don't think it's a universal rule anymore, but I personally prefer to skip black dresses for weddings," she says.
+"Since every wedding I've been to has been in the summer, it just feels right to choose something fun and colourful, which suits my style better anyway.
 Plus, for some reason, I still associate black with funerals rather than weddings, so I tend to steer clear of it."

 Style Notes: Country weddings often call for floral dresses, but that works for black floral dresses too.

 Worried this will be too sassy?
 Grab a sleek blazer to throw on over the top, especially if you're going to a religious wedding.